langleynick/NicksBookstore/NicksBookstore/README.txt

 and respective razor view "Index.cshtml" in Views\Category Added link to Category index page in the dropdown nav Built to check for issues

+9:45 pm
+Added Font awesome icons using javascript file provided Added the Upsert IActionResult in the CategoryController Created the View for the Upsert
+Made partial views for Create and back buttons, also edit and back buttons

+10:00 pm
+Edited Upsert view to include the partial views, dynamically change the title, and created specific labels for columns Added asp-action reference to Index page for Upsert Added section call to the validation scripts in the Upsert view

+10:30 pm
+Added Post action method in the Category controller to handle adding categories Added Save() void method to IUnitOfWork
+Removed _db.SaveChanges from CategoryRepository.cs
+Changed Upsert post method to save after adding category Fixed error where edit page was not working
+	I changed the Upsert method into the post method, instead of adding the post method after the action method

+11:00 pm
+Added the HTTPDelete API call in the CategoryController.cs Altered the category.js file to add reference to the delete method with an onclick function
+	Added delete function code using Sweet Alert and Toastr